 Level 3 Water Proofing - Full Storm Protection

 Thermal and non-thermal.
 Coats and jackets, Ski wear and much more.
 Product is usually constructed using a 2 or 3 layer system with excellent external water repellent capabilities from the introduction of a silicone based treatment that offers reduced water penetration characteristics.

 In addition, garment construction is usually (but not always) a Hard Shell fabric finish offering excellent wind protection as well as rain resistance.
 This level of garment quality is usually found in high end outdoor products and golf waterproofs.

 This quality of protection is applied to garments where the use is guaranteed to be in very bad weather conditions and where exposure to severe rain or water exposure is assured such as out at sea, mountaineering, skiing and holidays in the Cairngorms!

 Additionally, garments almost always have bonded seams and storm flap pockets meaning the seams are far less likely to allow water penetration.
 Most importantly the very best garments of this nature usually have a GoreTex breathable membrane as well which offers the best water resistance available due to the unique trademarked properties of GoreTex.

-Whilst the external shell is usually always treated with an un-detectable silicone treatment such as that supplied by NikWax can wash out over time as with other rain resistant garments, the GoreTex properties will still allow the garment to maintain much of its waterproof characteristics and performance.
+Whilst the external shell is usually always treated with an un-detectable water repellent treatment such as Storm Proofer, this can wash out over time as with other rain resistant garments, the GoreTex properties will still allow the garment to maintain much of its waterproof characteristics and performance.

 Whatever your needs for a level 3 waterproofed garment, you should expect to pay.
 GoreTex isn't cheap, it's a product that is licensed to brands under strict controls but is equally the best breathable membrane out there due to the very unique properties of the product.